 - Maintain regular contact with long-term absent employees to prevent feelings of isolation and develop action plans for an effective return to work.

 Proactive employers can develop an overarching mental wellbeing framework with resources for managers to use to support employees in varying ways, depending on what they individually need.
 Looking to raise the profile of mental health at work goes hand in hand with this.
-Employers can look to national campaigns and networks such as Time to Change.

 What trends can we expect to see in workplace wellbeing?